Atcold/NYU-DLSP20/README.md

 # Getting started

 To be able to follow the workshop exercises, you are going to need a laptop with Miniconda (a minimal version of Anaconda) and several Python packages installed.
-Following instruction are geared for Mac or Ubuntu linux users.
+Following instruction would work as is for Mac or Ubuntu linux users, Windows users would need to install and work in the Gitbash terminal.

 ## Download and install Miniconda